-Under the Northern Territory legislation, every container sold in the territory must be included in a Waste Management Agreement in accordance with the CDS Principles [PDF].
+Northern Territory's container deposit scheme began January 2012, becoming the second Australian jursidiction to do so.
+Under the Northern Territory legislation, every container sold in the territory must be included in a Waste Management Agreement in accordance with the CDS coordinator guidelines [PDF].
 These principles, which are deliberately designed to be as flexible as possible while encouraging the system's success, are established by the Minister of the Environment, separately from the legislation.

 Shortly before the legislation came into effect, the Northern Territory signed an agreement with neighboring state South Australia, the first and only other Australian state to have a container deposit law.
 According to a 2011 press release, "The agreement is a commitment to work towards aligning their container deposit schemes with a view to allow people to get a refund on drink containers bought in either jurisdiction."
 The agreement also addresses the issues of minimizing border fraud and increasing recovery and recycling while reducing litter.

 In order to comply with regulations, all approved containers must have one of the following markings on the label :

 - "10c refund at collection depots/points in participating State/Territory of purchase"